 Fringes are a great addition to any hairstyle because they can highlight your features.
 That said, the side-swept fringe is undoubtedly one of the most flattering because of the way it sweeps across the face.
 It can be created on various hair textures and lengths, from curly to straight and long to short.
 You can opt for a comb over style for a more practical approach and keep the hair out of the eyes.
 Or embrace high fashion by letting it fall naturally.
 It is a great idea to pair this fringe with shorter sides, which will play up the proportions.

 5. Surfer Boy Haircut

 Surfer haircuts are unstructured and laid-back.
-The hairstyle was made popular by surfers in the 50s, whose locks were sun-kissed and tousled, creating an effortlessly cool appearance.
-Regardless of your hair color, length, or texture, this is a lovely option for a boy who doesn’t want anything too complicated or high-maintenance.
+The hairstyle was popular with surfers in the 50s, whose locks were sun-kissed and tousled, creating an effortlessly cool appearance.
+Regardless of your hair color, length, or texture, this is an attractive option for a boy who doesn’t want anything too complicated or high-maintenance.
 The slightly windswept appearance works best with curly or wavy hair but can also be achieved on straight hair.
 Play around with different options for the parting, and find the hair length that suits best.

 6. Ivy League

 The ivy league haircut is one of the most timeless and classic men’s hairstyles.
 It has been popular for decades and is still relevant today because it creates a polished and cool appearance.
-It is defined by the neatly tapered sides and a slightly longer top, usually at least half an inch and with the most length at the front.
+It is defined by the neatly tapered sides and a slightly longer top, usually at least half an inch, with the most length at the front.
 The cut can be adapted to suit a wide variety of styles, for example, paired with a side parting.
-For most boys, this is a hairstyle that is appropriate for school but still allows them to express themselves.
+For most boys, this hairstyle is appropriate for school but still allows them to express themselves.

 7. Afro with Line Up and Temple Fade